bessiambre/casync/README.md

 });
 ```

-This woud provide very straightforward asyncronous code with no extra state machines or caching layers so you would get best performance.
+This would provide very straightforward asynchronous code with no extra state machines or caching layers so you would get best performance.

 Of course, until this gets syntax sugared and integrated into the javascript spec, you'll need to use the longer form.